ICTP/SMR4077/DAY8/ML4HPC/clustering/readme.md

 c_8 = [ 3.7096488  -0.2103377   2.0523129  -0.57269555 -0.07889447 -2.7098231 ]

-Then, we instantiate a cuml.dask.cluster.KMeans kmeans_model and fit over the dataset:
+Then, we instantiate a cuml.dask.cluster.KMeans kmeans_model and fit over the dataset: the resulting learned centroids $C$ are

-`kmeans_model.fit(X)`

-The resulting learned centroids C are

 C_1  = [-4.2620926   8.063084    7.8262577  -5.355756   -6.0266967   1.7576957 ]